22f3001316/Business-Data-Management-Capstone-Project/README.md

 ## 🙏 Acknowledgements

-Special thanks to **Samastipur Electronics** and Mr. Rahul Shrivastav for data access and business insights.
+Special thanks to **Samastipur Electronics** owner Mr. Rahul Shrivastav for data access and business insights.
 This project is conducted as part of the curriculum and is not endorsed by IIT Madras.

 ---